adruomnfd/pine/README.md

-*pine* is a physical based renderer.
+*pine* is a physically based renderer.
 Feel free to play around, open issues, or help with one of the [TODOs](#TODOs).

 ## Build with CMake: